flaviostutz/go-big-benchmark/README.md

 During my tests I observed the following:

 * big.Int sums are 50x slower than with native int
+* decimal.Int sums are 300x slower than with native int
 * big.Float sums are 100x slower than with native float64
+* decimal.Float sums are 100x slower than with native float64
 * big.Float multiplications and divisions are 50x slower than with native float64 for small numbers
+* decimal.Float multiplications are 150.000x (!) slower than with native float64 for small numbers
+* decimal.Float divisions are 50x slower than with native float64 for small numbers
 * big.Float multiplications and divisions are just 5x slower than with native float64 for large numbers
+* decimal.Float multiplications are 5x slower than with native float64 for large numbers
+* decimal.Float divisions are 5x slower than with native float64 for large numbers
 * there is no performance penaulty running in Docker container

 ## Usage